Replacement Windows Reviews – Cost Estimate (only for 2 double hung windows):

 Kensington Quantum ll Question

 Hello!
-We purchased 3 Kensington Quantum ll sliding windows from you about 3 years ago.
+We purchased 3 Kensington Quantum ll sliders from you about 3 years ago.
 These are triple glazed sealed glass units.

 Questions: 1. what gas is between the panes?